remuslazar/.emacs.d/README.md

 language (e.g. the indenting/tab width for HTML-Files is only 2 char)

 Currently I'm using TABs only for PHP and TS (TypoScript) files.
-In general I do prefer plain spaces over TABs for indending :-)
+In general I do prefer plain spaces over TABs for indenting :-)

 Setup
 -----